vitessio/website/content/en/docs/14.0/reference/features/tablet-throttler.md

 - The throttler is currently **disabled** by default.
 Use the `vttablet` option `-enable-lag-throttler` to enable the throttler.
   When the throttler is disabled, it still serves `/throttler/check` and `/throttler/check-self` API endpoints, and responds with `HTTP 200 OK` to all requests.
   When the throttler is enabled, it implicitly also runs heartbeat injections.
-- Use the `vttablet` flag `-throttle_threshold` to set a lag threshold value.
+- Use the `vttablet` flag `--throttle_threshold` to set a lag threshold value.
 The default threshold is `1sec` and is set upon tablet startup.
-For example, to set a half-second lag threshold, use the flag `-throttle_threshold=0.5s`.
+For example, to set a half-second lag threshold, use the flag `--throttle_threshold=0.5s`.
-- To set the tablet types that the throttler queries for lag, use the `vttablet` flag `-throttle_tablet_types="replica,rdonly"`.
+- To set the tablet types that the throttler queries for lag, use the `vttablet` flag `--throttle_tablet_types="replica,rdonly"`.
 The default tablet type is `replica`; this type is always implicitly included in the tablet types list.
 You may add any other tablet type.
 Any type not specified is ignored by the throttler.
-- To override the default lag evaluation, and measure a different metric, use `-throttle_metrics_query`.
+- To override the default lag evaluation, and measure a different metric, use `--throttle_metrics_query`.
 The query must be either of these forms:
   - `SHOW GLOBAL STATUS LIKE '<metric>'`
   - `SHOW GLOBAL VARIABLES LIKE '<metric>'`
   - `SELECT <single-column> FROM ...`, expecting single column, single row result
-- To override the throttle threshold, use `-throttle_metrics_threshold`.
+- To override the throttle threshold, use `--throttle_metrics_threshold`.
 Floating point values are accepted.
-- Use `-throttle_check_as_check_self` to implicitly reroute any `/throttler/check` call into `/throttler/check-self`.
+- Use `--throttle_check_as_check_self` to implicitly reroute any `/throttler/check` call into `/throttler/check-self`.
 This makes sense when the user supplies a custom query, and where the user wishes to throttle writes to the cluster based on the primary tablet's health, rather than the overall health of the cluster.

 An example for custom query & threshold setup, using the MySQL metrics `Threads_running` (number of threads actively executing a query at a given time) on the primary, might look like: